Flash may be gone, but building an HTML5 game can keep web games alive!

 Sit back, relax, and prepare to enhance your game development skills in entirely new ways!

-What exactly is a HTML5 game
+What exactly is an HTML5 game?

-Having HTML along with all these super powers that go beyond making a simple website allows us to make, among other things, games.
+Having HTML along with all these superpowers that go beyond making a simple website allows us to make, among other things, games.
 These are HTML5 games.

 The very basic building blocks of a HTML5 game are those of the web:

 Similarly to what happens with HTML5, when people talk about CSS3 they usually refer to the new things that come with CSS’s latest specifications, but in an analog manner, CSS3 is simply the latest CSS.
 Ignoring for a second the semantics of these definitions and thinking of the hyped versions of these terms, we also may need, in order to make HTML5 games:

 With the above you can make awesome games that will run on modern web browsers on mobile and desktop, but some games might require more features, so there are more building blocks that you can add.

 Or you can use a third-party Backend-as-a-Service provider such as Firebase or Parse.
 Some have free versions you can use and they’ll start charging you once you surpass certain limits.
 Some of these providers are particularly focused on games, some are mostly conceived for mobile apps but can be used for games too.